KrishnaKumar1203/KrishnaKumar1203/README.md

 | **10th**        |      C.B.S.E      | SS.Children Academy                    |2012             |

 # 📚 Trainings undergone:
-•	Organization         : IBM India Pvt.Ltd
+•	Organization         : IBM India Pvt.Ltd </br>
-•	Training Duration : 6 Weeks
+•	Training Duration.   : 6 Weeks </br>
 •	Project Name         : Internet of Things (IOT)

 # 📋 Strength:
-•	Demonstrates strong analytical skills
+•	Demonstrates strong analytical skills </br>
-•	Adapts easily to change
+•	Adapts easily to change </br>
-•	Displays a curious mindset and a willingness to learn new concepts
+•	Displays a curious mindset and a willingness to learn new concepts </br>
 •	Proven proficiency in problem-solving

 # 📈 My Achievements:
-•	Honored with the "Shimmer" Certificate of Appreciation for dedication and contributions that met Client deadlines.
+•	Honored with the "Shimmer" Certificate of Appreciation for dedication and contributions that met Client deadlines. </br>
-•	Achieved the "eCAT Warrior" recognition for zero eCAT defects in Annual Enrollment (annual process).
+•	Achieved the "eCAT Warrior" recognition for zero eCAT defects in Annual Enrollment (annual process). </br>
-•	Received appreciation emails from both the manager and onshore lead.
+•	Received appreciation emails from both the manager and onshore lead. </br>
 •	Holder of a VMware Virtualization certification earned during B.Tech.